cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 Notes on the unsigned right-shift operator (`>>>`):

 * The operator is natively supported in Mindustry Logic 8 or higher.
-For targets preceding `8`, the operator is compiled into a sequence of up to 7 instructions.
+For targets preceding `8`, the operator is compiled into a sequence of up to seven instructions.
 * Right-shifting a negative number by at least one will produce a positive number.
 It is possible that the positive number will be outside the safe integer range, even though the original number was initially within the safe integer range.
 Example:

 ```Mindcode